Fannie Mae Homeready Income Limits | 2023

 Adjustable-rate loans have a fixed rate for the first 5, 7, or 10 years.
 After that, your interest rate and monthly payment could rise each year.
 This makes ARMs much riskier than fixed-rate loans.

 Some leading lenders have opted out of HomeReady ARMs.
-So if you want an adjustable-rate loan, you may have to shop around for a lender offering these.
+So if you want an adjustable-rate loan, you may have to shop around for a lender offering one.

 HomeReady’s 3% down payment is about half the average down payment size.
 It’s a fraction of the 20% many renters think they’d need to save up.